ShockThunder/RandomStructuralDiary/README.md

 To use plugin create a new file and execute command `Create questions list`
+---

+Release 1.1.2.
+- Now question inserts into cursor location.

+Release 1.1.0.
+- Add global question picking feature

 Release 1.0.6
  - Add support for questions files in folders
  - Add autofill for filename
  - Add option to show or hide section headers

-Release 1.1.0.
- - Add global question picking feature